 Degas’ painting of the Blue Dancers is one of my most favourite of all time.
 I love the richness of blues, the gentleness, the feeling, and the intimacy of this nonchallant informal moment.
 There is suggestion of movement and the very cyclic, swirling, tender and graceful motions of ballet.
 As the eye travels along the canvas, looking at the different dancers, their postures and gestures, we see how it is inevitably a completeness of the dance – down the arm of the farmost left dancer, across the shoulder of the next, up the bare back of the following one, to the graceful closing of the last as she brings hand to heart.

 The blue colour is perhaps the most notable aspect of this piece.
 All are held tightly together by the shades of blue, by the veils of blue, and the flowers around them solidify their connection.
 And yet all are their own selves, with their own hair styles, postures and movements.
 There is such intimacy even in the distance of the portrayal.
 And an allowance to have their own private moments before they join together in unison and in great beauty for all others to see and be inspired by.

 And I think: The best gift we can give someone is to give them the loving space, where they can be themselves, as they need, as they are.
 Isn’t that what true love really is, anyway?

 For more of my writings, browse through my Art of Love.

 If you value what I do, you can support me and my publication Art of Love, by sharing my articles and poems, buy my books or donate some magic coins in my hat on Paypal.
-By supporting me, you allow me the freedom and ability to be even more creative and contribute with more.
-All proceeds go towards expanding my work made of love, including publishing my books, my humanitarian projects and creating content including courses and holistic programs.
-And if you would like to work with me, visit my Sacred Offerings.
+If you would like to work with me, visit my offerings.

 Your support means so much to me!
 Thank you wholeheartedly!